H\"older regularity for collapses of point vortices: Introduction

 In~\cite{Godard-Cadillac_2021_b}, the second author of the present article studied the collapses for the $3$ vortex problem in the Euler and in the quasi-geostrophic case.
 It is proved, under the non-neutral clusters hypothesis, that in the presence of a collapse, the trajectories are Hölder continuous, with an exponent that depends explicitly on the singularity of the vorticity kernel.
 Nevertheless, the proof in the previous paper fails to extend to the case of $N$ vortices.
-In the present article, we deal with this problem but the approach is different and we prove that the conjectured Hölder estimate does hold with $N$ vortices.
-We also prove the existence of self-similar collapses with $3$ vortices for a larger class of point-vortex systems, which in particular imply the optimality of the obtained Hölder exponent.

-We note that the same problem has already been addressed for the classical $N$-body gravitational problem~\cite{Pollard_Saari_1968} for the study of collisions.
-The present article can then be seen as a contribution to the theory of singularities in $N$-body evolution problems~\cite{Barutello_Terracini_2008} for a particular case of first-order equations.